Mu-Tang/MSCT/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # MSCT
-MSCT is a machine learning-based system for **aircraft landing gear load prediction**, evaluation, and visualization.
+MSCT is a deep learning-based framework for multi-directional aircraft landing gear load prediction using strain measurements.
+It incorporates multi-scale convolutional feature extraction, absolute positional encoding of sensor layouts, and cross-scale attention mechanisms to enhance prediction accuracy.
-The project integrates model training, load prediction, and error visualization modules.
+The system integrates model training, load regression, and relative error visualization modules.

 > Note: Due to data confidentiality, the original datasets are not provided.
-You will need to prepare your own data.
+Users will need to prepare their own data.

 ---